Music Copyright Expert Witness

 Frequently Asked Questions

-- Ideally before filing or responding—opinions can shape pleadings and discovery.
+Ideally before filing or responding.
+Opinions can shape pleadings and discovery.

-- Hourly, with a capped estimate once scope is set.
+Hourly, with a capped estimate once scope is set.

-- Yes—Lanham-Act and emerging-media analyses are part of the practice.
+Yes.
+These analyses are part of the practice.